GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

           $GCF/acceptance_tests/AM_API/request2.xml
           $GCF/acceptance_tests/AM_API/request3.xml
  }}}
+	If you need to run with unbound RSpecs, use the `--un-bound` option.

   (c) Write a manifest RSpec for AM under test.
     (i) Remove sample rspec if you executed (2).